-> Usually it turns out that a lot of things happened; many big strategic decisions were made and implemented along the way.
-However, because those decisions were not part of the original strategy, their results were not measured.
+Usually it turns out that a lot of things happened; many big strategic decisions were made and implemented along the way.
+However, because those decisions were not part of the original corporate strategy, their results were not measured.
 The conclusion is that nothing was implemented.

-> So the problem is not that strategy doesn‘t get implemented.
-The problem is that there is a disconnect between the strategy and what is actually implemented.
+So the problem is not that strategy doesn‘t get implemented.
+The problem is that there is a disconnection between the strategy and what is actually implemented.
 The reasons can be those stated above from the Fortune research; or it may be that the original strategy was flawed, or that circumstances changed and made it obsolete.

-> All of these possibilities must be considered because, however we look at it, nothing is static.
+All of these possibilities must be considered because, however we look at it, nothing is static.
 Organizations are always responding to their environment in one way or another.
 The question is whether decisions are being made consciously or unconsciously.

 While it may be desirable to be unconsciously competent (so good at something that we act optimally without thinking), this is not the desired state for strategic leadership.
 These principals should coach their teams like players in a soccer field: everyone able to make the right move instantly, the team always fully aware of what is going on and how they should respond.